Education

 Endocrinology and Metabolism Grand Rounds (12:00–1:00 pm Tues, Aug through June): State-of-the-art lectures by internal and external speakers on clinical and scientific topics.
 Each fellow also presents a clinical and/or research topic once a year.

-Endocrinology Clinical Case Conference (1:00–2:00 pm Tues, Aug through June): Fellows present 2 clinical cases to the faculty.
+Endocrinology Clinical Case Conference (1:00–2:00 pm Tues, Aug through June): Fellows present two clinical cases to the faculty.
 This is a teaching conference where pathophysiology, diagnostic considerations (e.g., technical aspects of hormone assays), approaches to management, and relevant literature are routinely discussed.

 Fellows’ Didactic (Clinical Lecture) Series (2:00–3:00 Tues*).
 Faculty give didactic lectures on a wide variety of topics.
 The lecture topics are carefully planned to ensure all relevant topics in endocrinology are covered. *Of note, during the month of July, didactic lectures also occur from 12:00-3:00 pm where “Crash Course” lectures are given to quickly orient & educate incoming fellows on common inpatient endocrine problems).